kennedyengineering/digital_hydrant/README.md

 - the python scripts cannot be run independently of the main program due to it relying on environment variables being exported in "config" file
 - sqlitebrowser is an opensource sqlite GUI, works well for visualizing data entry and works well over SSH X-forwarding
 - lldpd is the daemon/service, after installing should be activated with "service lldpd start"
+- netplan is used to configure wifi on ubuntu 20.04, this link should help: https://linuxconfig.org/ubuntu-20-04-connect-to-wifi-from-command-line